-- Do not clear or disable the IBM embedded Security Chip when UVM logon protection is enabled.
-If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - To disable UVM protection, open the Administrator Utility, click Configure Application Support and Policies, and clear the Replace the standard Windows logon with UVM's secure logon check box.
-You must restart the computer before UVM protection is disabled. - When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost. - It is necessary to temporarily disable the supervisor password on some ThinkPad models before installing or upgrading Client Security Software.
+• Do not clear or disable the IBM embedded Security Chip when UVM logon protection is enabled.
+If you do, you will be completely locked out of the system.

+To disable UVM protection, open the Administrator Utility, click Configure Application Support and Policies, and clear the Replace the standard Windows logon with UVM's secure logon check box.
+You must restart the computer before UVM protection is disabled.

+When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost.

+• It is necessary to temporarily disable the supervisor password on some ThinkPad models before installing or upgrading Client Security Software.